KernFerm/Bubbles-Streamer-Notification-Discord-Bot/SECURITY.md

 ### How to Report

 1. **DO NOT** create a public GitHub issue for security vulnerabilities
-2. Send an email to the project maintainers with details about the vulnerability
+2. Send an email to the project maintainers or create a private security advisory on GitHub
 3. Include as much information as possible:
    - Description of the vulnerability
    - Steps to reproduce the issue
    - Potential impact
+   - Bot version and environment details
    - Suggested fix (if any)

 ### What to Expect